layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

 AWS SNS (Simple Notification Service) is a fully managed messaging service provided by Amazon Web Services (AWS).
 It allows you to send messages or notifications to a large number of subscribers or endpoints through various protocols such as email, SMS, mobile push notifications, and more.

-If you want to output data to AWS SQS, then you need to configure the settings in this section.
+If you want to output data to AWS SNS, then you need to configure the settings in this section.

 ### Parallel requests